NRI Income Tax & Compliance

 • When an individual does not make the payment for buying a foreign asset or a tour operator in a foreign country.
 Additionally, if the remittance amount is not more than the stated limit of the RBI.

-• When a person makes the payment to pursue higher studies overseas.
+• When a person makes a payment to pursue higher studies overseas.

 • Under sections u/s197 or u/s 195(2)/(3), this form is not needed when you obtain a certificate from the AO.